jantyran/simple-wp/readme.md

 Create a development environment for wordpress with mysql container.

 ## Description
-This create 2 containers.
-One is a wordpress container and the other is a container for mysql.
+This creates 2 containers.
+One is a wordpress container and the other is for mysql.
 You can access both from browsers or terminal through localhost and operate them.
 _
 ## Demo